MicrosoftDocs/azure-dev-docs/articles/python/tutorial-containerize-simple-web-app-for-app-service.md

     Notes:

     * The web app name must be unique in Azure.
-If get an error, try a different name.
-The name can consist of alphanumeric characters and hyphens, but cannot start or end with a hyphen.
+If you get an error, try a different name.
+The name can consist of alphanumeric characters and hyphens, but can't start or end with a hyphen.
 To learn more, see [Microsoft.Web name rules](/azure/azure-resource-manager/management/resource-name-rules#microsoftweb).

     * If you're using a name different than `webappacr123` for your Azure Container Registry, make sure you update the `--docker-registry-server-user` and `--deployment-container-image-name` parameters appropriately.